videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/start-join-meeting.md

 ## Events

-Following callbacks are receieved when a participant it is successfully joined.
+Following callbacks are receieved when a participant is successfully joined.

 - Local Participant will receive a [`onMeetingJoined`](../../../api/sdk-reference/use-meeting/events#onmeetingjoined) event, when successfully joined.
 - Remote Participant will receive a [`onParticipantJoined`](../../../api/sdk-reference/use-meeting/events#onparticipantjoined) event with the newly joined `Participant` object from the event callback.